-Over the centuries, Chinese men married local Malaya women forming the Baba-Nonya, with a distinctive but blended culture.
-The best place to see this, apart from in the food, is at the Baba-Nonya Heritage Museum.
-A 19th century home for a wealthy trading family, it is a beautiful mix of Chinese design with Muslim custom.
+Over the centuries, Chinese men married local Malay Muslim women forming the Baba-Nonya.
 Boys born to Baba-Nonya parents were raised Chinese in dress, custom and religion while the girls were raised as Malay Muslims.
-Customs of seclusion of women were practiced and the house slowly reveals it layers as you walk through.
-The outer reception rooms were for the men and guests with women holding the inner rooms.
-The open-air courtyard at the very centre is large, cool and attractive.
-It was used for cooking, cleaning and bathing, as well as being the family centre of entertainment and relaxation.
+The former home of a wealthy 19th century trading family, the Baba-Nonya Heritage Museum, shows this distinctive blended way of life.
+In keeping with seclusion practices, the outer reception rooms of the house were for the men and guests with women holding the inner rooms.
+The outer rooms are conventional and closed.
+The inner open-air courtyard is large, cool and attractive.
+It was the heart of the home for cooking, relaxing, cleaning and bathing.

-A perfect way to see the cultural blend that is Melaka today is the cruise which follows the river up through town.
-Old and new sit side by side, 18 storey hotels and apartment blocks next to an original and still inhabited Malay village, Kampung Morten.
+A perfect way to see the inheritance of this cultural blend is the boat cruise, which follows the river up through the old town.
+18-storey hotels and apartment blocks contrast with the red tin roofs of the original and still inhabited Malay village, Kampung Morten.
 Portuguese churches and Dutch townhouses sit next to Chinese restaurants and Indian spice shops.
-Twelve ornate wooden painted bridges bring an art nouveau touch to the old town.
-But as the temperature falls and night arrives, and the final call to prayer sings out across the city, you are left with no doubt to its firm place in Malaysia today.
+Twelve ornate wooden painted bridges bring an Art Nouveau touch to the old town.
+The city’s built heritage is a witness to the different people transplanted here.
+But as dusk falls, the final call to prayer sounds out from the mosque’s turret across the city, a reminder that not all culture is transmitted by bricks and wood alone.